bogdan/datagrid/version-2/Readme.markdown

 1. Use `form_with` instead of `form_for`.
 1. Deprecated `datagrid_order_for`
-1. Ruby infinite ranges for range filters.
+1. Ruby endless ranges for range filters.
 1. Modern modular CSS classes.
 1. HTML5 input types: number, date, datetime-local.
 1. Use Hash instead of Array for multiparameter attirubtes.